pachamamista/CIM640_CREATIVE-CODING/Homework/4_midterm/README.md

 #### 5 points of Interaction (15 Points - 3 Points each)
 #### buttons
 I have 3 buttons, a mousePress and a mouseDragged
+One will make the cat's paw move (array), another will trigger the yarn to move, the other button will trigger the cat to swat and for a mouse to appear and move.

 #### mouseX mouseY
-For this, I also used mousePressed option where hearts drop down
+For this, I also used mousePressed option where hearts drop down.
+Anywhere the user clicks, hearts will drop down.

 #### mousePressed
 One mouse pressed option where hearts drop down